UPDATED September 9, 2022

 Young people (and not so young) ask us all the time – how can I get into this business?
 What are the personal characteristics that exhibiting companies look for and what are some tricks of the trade?
 With two decades in the industry, and working with talent in various roles, I’ve narrowed it down to six main things I impress upon newcomers, and everyone who could use a refresher:

 “Better be three hours too soon than one minute too late.” ~ William Shakespeare

 Event staffing agencies and exhibitors will likely choose candidates from photos, as well as resumes and videos.
 If you show up looking completely different than your photos, your client will think he or she didn’t get what they asked for.
 The same goes for videos.
 If you’re a trade show narrator/presenter, you must constantly revamp your reel.
 Oh, a word about age.
 Not all trade show exhibitors want only young people.
 Some want polished, mature and experienced talent to represent them.
 We work with many seasoned professionals, who are highly sought after.
 Whatever your age, promotional materials must represent your authentic self.

 3. Be Well-Groomed

 “Don’t be afraid of looking good.
 Be afraid of not.” ~ Barkers Style Guide

 When I initially ventured into the role of a crowd gatherer and brand ambassador for trade shows, everyone in the industry was impeccably polished!
-Our hair and makeup were perfect, and nails manicured.
-Our clothing was professional and tailored, and don’t get me started on the shoes.
-OK, maybe the rules have relaxed since the days of big hair, but I’ve noticed a little too much relaxation.
-Make sure you have a good haircut and that it is nicely styled.
-Women, apply tasteful and appropriate makeup, and do your nails.
-Men, if you sport a beard (since this look is trending), keep it trimmed.
-Practice good hygiene.
-In short, strive to present an attractive image!
+Our hair and makeup were flawless, and our nails were perfectly manicured.
+Our attire was always professional and tailored, and our choice of shoes was top-notch.
+While the standards may have relaxed a bit since the era of big hair, I’ve noticed a little too much leniency lately.
+Make sure you have a nicely styled haircut.
+For women, apply tasteful and appropriate makeup, and take care of your nails.
+For men sporting beards (as it’s currently trending), remember to keep it neatly trimmed.
+Practicing good hygiene is essential.
+In short, aim to present an attractive image!
 A professional appearance will greatly benefit you in all aspects of your business life, regardless of the path you choose to pursue.

 4. Do Your Homework